You are here

 Legislators, district attorneys, and any state officer, board, commission, or department can request a legal opinion.
 The Attorney General is not authorized to issue opinions to cities, towns, or other political subdivisions, school districts, private citizens or organizations.

-To request an opinion, submit a signed written request containing, at a minimum, a complete statement of the relevant issues and a concise question of law, to:
+To request an opinion, submit a signed written request containing, at a minimum, a complete statement of the relevant issues and a concise question of law, to [email protected] or mail to:

 Opinion Coordinator